Samantha Howell, Esq.

 Romel Wilson, LMSW

 Romel is a 2017 MSW graduate of the University at Albany.
 He has worked with an array of populations including mental health, developmental disabilities, geriatric, children and families.
 His experience includes organizing outreach programs throughout Albany by partnering with local agencies.
-Romel is also a committee member of the mayors’ initiative, My Brother’s and Sister’s Keeper, and the co-host of a local social work radio show called SPEAK, Students Perspective on Education Advocacy and Knowledge.
+Romel formerly served as a committee member of the mayors’ initiative, My Brother’s and Sister’s Keeper, and the former co-host of a local social work radio show called SPEAK, Students Perspective on Education Advocacy and Knowledge.

 When Romel is not working or involved in community engagement events, he is either rock-climbing or walking around with his lovably Siberian Husky, Sasha.